 This video shows Jezero crater, the landing site of the NASA Mars 2020 Perseverance rover on the Red Planet, based on images from ESA’s Mars Express mission.
 The planned landing area is marked with an orange ellipse.

-An impact crater with a diameter of about 45 km, Jezero is located at the rim of the giant Isidis impact basin.
+An impact crater with a diameter of about 45 km (28 miles), Jezero is located at the rim of the giant Isidis impact basin.
 Morphological evidence suggests that the crater once hosted a lake, some 3.5 billion years ago.

 The animation was created using an image mosaic made from four single orbit observations obtained by the High Resolution Stereo Camera (HRSC) on Mars Express between 2004 and 2008.
 The mosaic combines data from the HRSC nadir and color channels; the nadir channel is aligned perpendicular to the surface of Mars, as if looking straight down at the surface.
 The mosaic image was then combined with topography information from the stereo channels of HRSC to generate a three-dimensional landscape, which was then recorded from different perspectives, as with a movie camera, to render the flight shown in the video.